AgyLuczak/SECOND-STORY-SHOP/README.md

 ![products page 2](docs/features/products_page_2.png)

 Interactive elements on the page enhance functionality and user engagement.
 Authenticated users can interact with wishlist and shopping bag buttons: clicking the heart icon on a product card adds the item to their wishlist and turns the icon red, signaling that the item has been added.
 If a user wishes to remove an item from their wishlist, a second click on the heart icon will remove the item, and the icon will change back to its original dark brown color.
 This provides a clear and intuitive visual cue for the user.
 For those not logged in, the wishlist button prompts them to log in, ensuring a seamless experience.
-The shopping bag button is available to all users, allowing them to quickly add items to their cart.
+The shopping bag button is available to all users, allowing them to quickly add items to their bag.

 Additionally, a discreet "Back to Top" button is included to enhance navigation, making it easy for users to return to the top of the page after extensive browsing, further smoothing the shopping experience on the Products Page.